- Why is Everyone Taking About Monero?

 |Australian Securities & Investments Commission (ASIC)||Australia, New Zealand and South Africa||All client funds are held in a segregated client bank account|

 How much does it cost to trade Monero CFDs with Plus500?

 Plus500 has a very competitive fee structure.
 Unlike some other brokers, they charge zero commission.
-Instead, users are only charged on the spread of their CFD trades.
-In the case of Monero CFDs this usually sits at around 2.65% although it is subject to change.
-You should keep in mind that there are premiums for holding an overnight position and you might be charged aninactivity feeif you do not use your account in a 3 month period.
+Instead, users are only charged on the spread of their CFD trades (spreads are variable).
+You should keep in mind that there are premiums for holding an overnight position and you might be charged an inactivity fee if you do not use your account in a 3 month period.

 Plus500 also provides some of the best risk management tools out there.
 Not only do you have the ability to customize your leverage and set close at loss or close at profit limits but they also have a rare and useful tool known as a trailing stop.
 This allows you to set your stop position to grow with the market.
 This means you can increase your profit without having to manually adjust your stop positions and if the market turns against you, you’ll still be protected.
 This feature is not available from every broker and it helps to cut out a lot of micromanagement.